 The best sheets for hot sleepers are made of a breathable material such as bamboo and linen.

 The best sheets for hot sleepers will be made of a breathable material such as cotton, bamboo, or linen.
 400 thread count cotton sheets are luxurious and cooling.
 Synthetic fibers may not be the best choice for bedding because they may not feel as cozy as cotton, synthetic fibers are also treated with chemicals and dyes that may not be too healthy to sleep on.

-The best pillow for hot sleepers will be made from advanced cooling material such as the AirFoam™ pillow.
+The best pillow for hot sleepers will be made from advanced cooling material such as the Nolah Cooling Foam Pillow.
 You lose lots of heat through your head, if you’re sleeping on a memory foam pillow the material will retain the heat and make you feel warmer.
 A more advanced pillow will help to regulate your temperature better.

 The best mattress for cool sleeping will be constructed of a breathable material because most people find memory foam mattress too hot, it’s advisable to consider your options carefully.
 Although coil spring mattresses are somewhat breathable because of the innerspring system, many find these too bouncy, these may not be the best mattress for hot sleepers who share their bed with a partner due to the high motion transfer.
 Also, pressure relief could be an issue with memory foam and coil spring mattresses, they may not offer enough for most people.

 The best mattress to keep you cool should be designed using modern sleep science and technology.
-AirFoam™ is a revolutionary mattress material because it offers not only 5-star pressure relief but its more durable and cooling than memory foam too.
+AirFoam™ is a revolutionary mattress material because it offers not only five-star pressure relief but its more durable and cooling than memory foam too.

 The best mattress to keep you cool is breathable, pressure relieving, cooling, durable, and importantly affordable